redis/redis-doc/topics/indexes.md

 Apparently nobody searches for "banahhh", for example, but the query was performed a single time, so we end presenting it to the user.

-So what we do is, out of the returned items, we pick a random one, divide its score by two, and re-add it with half to score.
+What we could do is, out of the returned items, we pick a random one, divide its score by two, and re-add it with half the score.
 However if the score was already "1", we simply remove the item from the list.
 You can use much more advanced systems, but the idea is that the index in the long run will contain top queries, and if top queries will change over the time